Sauk Trail: Illinois

 In Illinois, not much is known about the exact path.
 Scholars believe it likely ran along the Illinois River, and past what was at one point, the "Grand Village of the Illini", near current-day Utica.
 Settlers also used this trail, and U.S. Route 6 (US 6) ultimately was built along the same rough route.

-It ran from Rock Island, to Peru and follows along the northern bank of the Illinois River to Joliet.
+It ran from Rock Island to Peru and follows the northern bank of the Illinois River to Joliet.
 Settler accounts note that where the Rock River joined the Mississippi River was the beginning of a native path that continued eastward to Chicago.
-A highway named Sauk Trail runs from Frankfort, Illinois through Park Forest, Illinois to just west of the state line at Dyer, Indiana.
+A highway named Sauk Trail runs from Frankfort, Illinois, through Park Forest, Illinois, to just west of the state line at Dyer, Indiana.
 US 12 was built along a known portion of the Sauk Trail that ultimately ends in Detroit.
 US 6 parallels, at various points, the Illinois and Des Plaines rivers' paths, and some of their tributaries.
 Natives and later settlers often found pathways easiest along the river banks.